laminlabs/lamindb/README.md

 Biological datasets are typically managed with versioned storage systems (file systems, object storage, git, dvc), GUI-focused community or SaaS platforms (LIMS & ELN systems), structureless data lakes, rigid data warehouses (SQL, monolithic arrays), and data lakehouses for tabular data.

-LaminDB goes further with a lakehouse that models biological datasets beyond tables (`DataFrame`, `AnnData`, `.zarr`, `.tiledbsoma`, etc.) with enough structure to enable queries and enough freedom to keep the pace of R&D high.
+LaminDB goes further with a lakehouse that models biological datasets beyond tables (`DataFrame`, `AnnData`, `.zarr`, `.tiledbsoma`, ...) with enough structure to enable queries and enough freedom to keep the pace of R&D high.
 Moreover, it provides context through data lineage -- tracing data and code, scientists and models -- and abstractions for biological domain knowledge and experimental metadata.

 </details>